lightlace/cpp-docs.de-de/docs/standard-library/iterator-functions.md

 ### <a name="parameters"></a>Parameter

-`cont` Ein Container oder ein initializer_list-Element.
+*bietet* einen Container oder ein initializer_list-Element.

 ### <a name="return-value"></a>Rückgabewert